chrismann025/HarvardX-MovieLens10M-Capstone/README.md

 CMANN-Capstone-MovieLens10M.R - Includes all code for all models

-CMANN-Capstone-MovieLens10M-RMSE_SCORING.R - This is a small file that only includes the code required to generate the datasets and then train and tests one model for RMSE scoring
+CMANN-Capstone-MovieLens10M-RMSE_SCORING.R - This is a small file that only includes the code required to generate the datasets and then train and test one model for RMSE scoring